 The All-Party Parliamentary Group on Ancient Woodland and Veteran Trees meets several times a year to discuss ancient woods and trees.

-The focus for this important group is on raising awareness in the Houses of Parliament of ancient woodland, examining both the threats it faces and the steps necessary to protect it; and how to better value and protect the nation’s veteran and special trees.
+The focus for this important group is on raising awareness in the Houses of Parliament of ancient woodland and ancient trees, examining both the threats it faces and the steps necessary to protect it; and how to better value and protect the nation’s veteran and special trees.
 MPs and Peers from across the political spectrum came together to form the APPG in 2015, which meets throughout the year with the Woodland Trust acting as Secretariat.